pavelshtanko/cv/README.md

 Did:
 - Rolled out an application for sale’s chain simulation for shop’s networks
-- Developed application for modelling computer networks for customer’s departments
+- Developed application for modeling computer networks for customer’s departments
 - Developed and integrated wpf control for displaying schemas
 - Developed several web sites mainly for news and entertainment.